Juvenile Detention Officer Positions

 - Application must be submitted online during the posting period on our website.

-- A link to our online background packet is emailed to you to be completed and returned within 7 days.
+- Qualified applicants will receive an email link to our online background packet to be completed and returned within 7 days.
 This is an extensive questionnaire that requires you to fill out personal information and provide supporting documents.
 This step will likely take you 2-3 hours to complete.
 You will also be asked to upload supporting documents.
 The documents you will need are listed on the upper right-hand side of this page.

 - Background investigations are conducted and usually take 2-4 weeks but may take longer.
 During this time, job history will be validated, and references will be contacted.